 Non-invasive TMS Motor Mapping from Soterix Medical empowers clinicians to determine motor functions accurately on an individual basis and without line-of-sight occlusion.

 Mapping the motor cortex with TMS enables assessing motor cortex physiology and plasticity.
 For instance, corticomotor representation of finger muscles can be mapped using single pulse TMS.
-These muscle-specific maps are thought to contain spatial information about its functional cortical representation in motor cortex and is used to study plasticity of human hand.
-Additional examples include studying relationship of direction of TMS induced current to cortical output, neuronal reactivity, cortical connectivity, obtain insights into mechanisms for diseases involving motor problems, etc.
+These muscle-specific maps are thought to contain spatial information about its functional cortical representation in the motor cortex and is used to study the plasticity of the human hand.
+Additional examples include studying relationship of direction of TMS induced current to cortical output, neuronal reactivity, cortical connectivity to obtain insights into mechanisms for diseases involving motor problems etc.

 The determination of viable cortical areas responsible for function is crucial for safe and effective resection.
 The need to resect as much as possible is continuously balanced by the need to preserve the patient’s existing function and quality of life.
 In addition, the tumor itself may distort underlying anatomical features.
 As navigated TMS allows co-registration of motor maps with the patient’s anatomical scan, localization of the exact area for a response can be readily determined.
 Infact, navigated TMS has been validated to be as accurate to Direct Cortical Stimulation which is considered the gold standard for generating maps of the motor system.